Intervention

 If you are concerned about immediate self-harm or harm to someone else, emergency services should be accessed.

-Text HOME to 741741 to message with a trained crisis counselor.
-Learn more.
+24/7 Crisis Text Line: Text HOME to 741741 to message with a trained crisis counselor.